Associate Program Director, Center of Excellence in Maternal and Child Health

-While with the ADA, Jerry was the organization's representative for collaborations with the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC), helping to build strong partnerships and alliances, such as with the 2001 roll out of the results of the landmark Diabetes Prevention Program, a large NIH study that proved prevention or delay of type 2 diabetes is possible.
+While with the ADA, Jerry was the organization's representative for collaborations with the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC), helping to build strong partnerships and alliances, such as with the 2001 rollout of the results of the landmark Diabetes Prevention Program, a large NIH randomized controlled clinical trial that proved prevention or delay of type 2 diabetes is possible.
 He was a member of ADA’s senior staff team that created a unique collaboration with the American Cancer Society and the American Heart Association, focused on primary prevention of cancer, diabetes, heart disease and stroke.
 Early in his career with Porter Novelli, Jerry worked on teams that developed and implemented the first social marketing/public health awareness campaigns for high blood pressure, high blood cholesterol, and breast cancer.